 “Mario has overcome many obstacles related to his disabilities, including emotional control issues that became more difficult to manage after his military service,” said PRIDE Vocational Rehabilitation Counselor Corina Huerta.
 “He felt frustrated since he could not thoroughly explain his challenges to others, including his family.
 Counseling from the Veterans Administration (VA) proved helpful in addressing these issues.”

-Like many veterans, Mario experienced difficulty applying military skills to civilian jobs.
-Facing unemployment for almost a year, he earned a certificate from the Texas Workforce Commission in Construction Management, but finding a job still proved elusive.
+Even so, like many veterans, Mario experienced difficulty applying military skills to civilian jobs.
+Facing unemployment for almost a year, he earned a certificate from the Texas Workforce Commission in Construction Management.
+Despite his best efforts, finding a job still proved elusive.
 This all changed when a friend at his church referred him to PRIDE Industries’ employment program.
 PRIDE offers a range of services, such as vocational training and job placement assistance, for veterans with disabilities or other barriers to employment.

 “Connecting with PRIDE was such a positive experience,” said Mario.
 “AbilityOne Recruiter Cynthia Baca truly went above and beyond to help me, especially when I was going through such difficult times.”
 In December 2011, Mario was hired as a Maintenance Trades Helper with the Facilities East Department.